$0 US H-4 EAD (Dependent Work Authorization) Guide — Quick-Start Checklist

 When to File Your H-4 EAD Renewal

 USCIS accepts renewal applications up to 180 days before your current EAD expires.
-With processing times running 6-10 months in 2026, filing at exactly the 180-day mark is no longer optional — it's a survival strategy.
+With processing times running 6-10 months in 2026, filing as soon as the 180-day window opens is the safest way to maximize the available runway.

-Mark your calendar for the date that is exactly 180 days before your EAD expiration.
-File that day.
+Mark your calendar for the date that is 180 days before your EAD expiration.
+File as soon as that window opens.
 Filing even one day before the 180-day window opens can result in rejection, which wastes weeks and shortens your processing runway.

 If your current EAD expires in less than 180 days and you haven't filed yet, file immediately.
 Every day of delay increases your employment gap risk.